 Sunny Side Theatre’s Johánna Crystal Creates a More Diverse and Inclusive Theatre Platform

-Johánna Crystal, CEO of Sunny Side Theatre Co in Sacramento,
+Johánna Crystal, CEO of Sunny Side Theatre Co in Sacramento, is breaking down barriers by developing a more diverse and inclusive platform that provides equal opportunities for actors to shine.

 “There are so many artists who don’t always get picked.
 It could be for reasons outside of their control or because of the nature and competitiveness of theatre,” Crystal said.
 “I wanted to create a space where people can feel like they get their own bit of spotlight.”